Rodica24/PAD_Lab/README.md

 # Personal Finance Tracker

 ## Application suitability
 A personal finance tracker involves multiple components such as user authentication, expense and income tracking or savings goal management.
 That's why I think this idea is a good fit for a microservices architecture, due to its requirement for individual development, scalability, and clear service boundaries.
+Microservices allow each component to evolve independently.
 The separation into two different microservices (user and finance service) will ensures that each component can be managed and maintained independently while addressing the core functionalities of the application.

 ### Real-world examples
 * **Mint**, utilizes microservices to manage various aspects of personal finance, including user authentication and financial data processing.